gstuart/RallyPracticeAndroid/README.md

 * :bug: = S1
 * :ant: = S2
 * :beetle: = S3

+> :bug: Back arrow on WebView layout not functioning
+>
 > :ant: WebView layout is not displaying the website for Demo Videos and card details
 >
 > :ant: "Rally Cards" not functionioning as designed while under construction